goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 **Note:** When running LGSVL Simulator in a Docker container, the "Open Browser..." button in the simulator window does not work.

+**Note:** When running LGSVL Simulator for the first time, you may be asked to log into [https://account.lgsvlsimulator.com/](https://account.lgsvlsimulator.com/).
+If you have an account, log in.
+If you do not have an account, create one, then log in.

 ### Vehicle Configuration

 To configure the Lexus model, do the following in the browser: